 IERS data access (

-particular files allowing interpolation of published UT1-UTC and polar motion
+allowing interpolation of published UT1-UTC and polar motion values for given

 The package also provides machinery to track leap seconds.
 Since it

 generally should not be necessary to deal with those by hand, this

 is not discussed below.
 For details, see the documentation of